-The Chara braunii genome: assembly, annotation and comparison
+The Chara braunii Genome: Assembly, Annotation, and Comparison

-C. braunii features a haplontic life cycle (Fig. 2), the draft sequence reported here represents a haploid genome.
+C. braunii features a haplontic life cycle (Figure 2); the draft sequence reported here represents a haploid genome.
 1.75 Gbp of nuclear scaffold data were obtained, of which 1.43 Gbp were assembled into contigs, corresponding to ~74% of the C. braunii genome.
-RNA-seq of vegetative and reproductive stages was used together with full-length cDNA sequences to annotate the genome.
-23,546 putative protein coding gene models were identified, of which 53% are supported by RNA-seq data (Table S4).
+RNA sequencing (RNA-seq) of vegetative and reproductive stages was used together with full-length cDNA sequences to annotate the genome.
+23,546 putative protein-coding gene models were identified, of which 53% are supported by RNA-seq data (Table S4).
 At least 94% of several conserved core gene sets are encoded by the genome, indicating its suitability for genomic and comparative analyses (STAR Methods).

-The observed chromosome number n=14 (Fig. S1) corresponds to the base chromosome number of Chara species.
-Indeed, synonymous substitution distance (Ks)-based analysis of C. braunii paralogs revealed no evidence of whole genome duplication (WGD) events (Fig. S3) and thus paralog acquisition and retention is probably due to small-scale duplications.
-Repetitive elements (Table S1F, S1G) collectively contribute approximately 1.1 Gbp (61%, or 75% if gaps are excluded).
-Unlike in most plants and green algae, there are no Copia-type long terminal repeat (LTR) retrotransposons (RT) detectable.
-We discovered a family of repeats with putative GIY-YIG homing endonuclease and reverse transcriptase domains, which are hallmarks of Penelope RTs and group II introns that are uncommon in plant genomes.
+The observed chromosome number n = 14 (Figures S1 and S2) corresponds to the base chromosome number of Chara species.
+Indeed, synonymous substitution distance (Ks)-based analysis of C. braunii paralogs revealed no evidence of whole-genome duplication (WGD) events (Figure S3), and thus, paralog acquisition and retention are probably due to small-scale duplications.
+Repetitive elements (Tables S1F and S1G) collectively contribute approximately 1.1 Gbp (61%, or 75% if gaps are excluded).
+Unlike in most plants and green algae, there are no Copia-type long terminal repeat (LTR) retrotransposons (RTs) detectable.
+We discovered a family of repeats with putative GIY-YIG-homing endonuclease and reverse transcriptase domains, which are hallmarks of Penelope RTs and group II introns that are uncommon in plant genomes.